sjkingo/django-ebhealthcheck/README.md

 Note this only adds the host to settings - the health check system still requires `/` to return `200 OK`, unless configured differently in EB.

+Version 2.0.0 and higher supports IMDSv2.
+If you are using v1 and cannot upgrade, use version 1 of this library instead (`pip install django-ebhealthcheck<2.0.0`).

 ## Installation

 Simply add `ebhealthcheck.apps.EBHealthCheckConfig` to your `INSTALLED_APPS`: